 Room set-up includes several microphones, a podium and table, projection equipment, and a small dry erase board and easel.We can accommodate a variety of presentation styles, and we ask that, as part of your proposal, you specify how you will use projection equipment so that we can prioritize it for presentations that particularly need it.
 Presenters are welcome to stand or sit, though we do require that you use the microphone, as it makes your presentation more accessible to the audience.

-Free Topics: Throughout March and April, we’ll be tweeting programming topics that are free for you to take, develop, and use in your programming proposal.
+Free Topics: During April and May, we’ll be tweeting programming topics that are free for you to take, develop, and use in your programming proposal.
 You might take them as is, you might use them as inspiration, or you might find that they get your brain moving!
 Follow us on Twitter @sirens_con or check out #SirensBrainstorm.

 More Questions: Email us!
 You can contact our programming team at (programming at sirensconference.org).